fnoyanisi/blockreader/README.md

         factor  --> id
 ```

-The code uses a top-down parser, hence we need to make a couple of minor modifications to the grammar to eliminate left-recursion
+The code uses a top-down recursive descent parser, hence we need to make a few of minor modifications to the grammar in order to eliminate left-recursion
 ```
         program --> block